-Present Company
+Present Company1

 "In any given day, there are hundreds of opportunities to use the power of induction.
-[The Step-In and Step-out process is an induction in which your chosen behavior brings about a desired outcome.]
 In fact, you probably do so without knowing.
 Think back to a time when you were highly aware of the transition between one moment to the next and consider what was revealed.
 Perhaps it was before an important meeting or presentation or maybe a highly anticipated show or a sports event.
 A date?
 Induction can be practiced in simple ways.
 For some, eating a meal is something we take for granted.
-Food is put in front of us, and we eat.
+Food is put in front of us and we eat.
 You could take a moment to say thank you, say grace, or offer a toast of gratitude.
 These intentions prime us to be present for what is about to happen.